Strichartz estimates for Schr\"{o}dinger operators with square potential with time-dependent coefficients: Introduction

-Strichartz estimates were first considered by Strichartz \cite{S} for the case $\sigma (t) \equiv 0$, and the condition of admissible pairs stated in \cite{S} were relaxed by many researchers (e.g., Yajima \cite{Ya1}, Ginibre-Velo \cite{GV}, and Keel-Tao \cite{KT}); the case of $\sigma (t) \equiv \sigma _0$ (time-local Strichartz estimates) has been considered by Yajima \cite{Ya2}, Yajima-Zhang \cite{YZ}, and Mizutani \cite{Mi}, among others.
+holds by Theorem 2 in \cite{Fj}, and as the direct consequence of \cite{KT}, the local-in-time Strichartz estimates also hold.
+Hence we focus on what kind of $\sigma (t)$ enable the global-in-time Strichartz estimates true.
+The most simplest model of $\sigma (t)$ is $\sigma (t) \equiv 0$ and in this case global-in-time Strichartz estimates were first considered by Strichartz \cite{S} for the case $\sigma (t) \equiv 0$, and the condition of admissible pairs stated in \cite{S} were relaxed by many researchers (e.g., Yajima \cite{Ya1}, Ginibre-Velo \cite{GV}, and Keel-Tao \cite{KT}).
+As the other model, we showed $\sigma (t)$ with \eqref{5} gives global-in-time Strichartz estimates; We expect this paper will be a first step to be found some other mathematical models of $\sigma (t)$ on which global-in-time Strichartz estimates hold.

 For time-dependent systems, recently dispersive and Strichartz estimates for time-dependent systems ($H(t) = -\Delta /(2m) + V(t,x)$ with $|V(t,x)| \to 0$ for $|x| \to \infty$) have also been considered, e.g., Goldberg \cite{G}, Pierfelice \cite{P}, and Rodnianski-Schlag \cite{RS}.
 However, if the coefficient of harmonic potential depends on the time, the results of Strichartz estimates are very few.
 Carles \cite{Ca} studied a time-local Strichartz estimate for the case of $\sigma (t) \neq 0$ with $\lambda =0$.
 In that paper \cite{Ca}, by using the lens transform, it was revealed that the solution of $i \partial _t u(t,x) = H_0(t) u(t,x)$ can be written in the form